cirKITers/qml-essentials/docs/usage.md

 ```

 Depending on the chosen parameters and your machine, this can result in a significant speedup.
-Note however, that this is currently only available for density matrix calculation and for `n_qubits<model.lightning_threshold` which is 12 by default.
+Note however, that this is currently only available for `n_qubits<model.lightning_threshold` which is 12 by default.
+Above this threshold, Pennylane's `lightning.qubit` device is used which would interfere with an additional parallelism.

 ## Quantikz Export